Sarabha Sastri: Death

+Sri Sarabha Sastrigal died at the age of 32 years in 1904 at Kumbakonam.

 Sastri's Flute

-The flute he handled is still on display at Sri Rama Bhajanai Sabha at 110, Solaippan Street, Kumbakonam.
+The flute he handled is on display at Sri Rama Bhajanai Sabha at 110, Solaippan Street, Kumbakonam.
 Sri Sarabha Sastrigal's flute has been preserved for more than 100 years by Sastri's family members.

 Venuganam Sri Sarabha Sastrigal Memorial Trust

 A trust under the name and style of "Venuganam Sri Sarabha Sastrigal Memorial Trust" has been formed and functioning, organising music, cultural and service-oriented programs, and the trust is managed by leading personalities.
 Ekadasi Bhajans and Radha Kalyanam are conducted fortnightly, during the month of Margazhi.

 Sri Rama Bhajanai Sabha

-Sastri lived a very simple life and offered his divine music as worship to Lord Rama.
+Sastri offered himmusic as worship to Lord Rama.
 Sri Rama Navami uthsavam was performed by him every year which used to be attended by all the leading musicians of those days.
 This tradition is continued until today by group of enthusiasts.